-People used to think that cecotropes were only produced in the evenings, rather than all day long like normal rabbit poops.
+People used to think that cecotropes were only produced in the evenings as a type of night feces, rather than all day long like normal rabbit poops.
 However, this is likely just because it takes a longer time for these to run through a rabbit’s digestive system.
 If the rabbit is fed every morning, it’s natural that they wouldn’t show up in large numbers until evening.

 Normal cecotropes will be: